 Instructions

-- Brush olive oil all over the outside of the chicken.2 tablespoons olive oil
+- Oil: Brush olive oil all over the outside of the chicken.

-- Open a can of beer and pour out half of the beer.
-Place the can on a roasting pan or baking sheet.
-Lower the whole bird onto it so that the can is inside the cavity of the chicken and the chicken stands upright.
-Use butcher twine to tie the legs together and tuck the tips of the chicken wings behind the shoulder joint.6 ounces beer
+- Position: Open a can of beer and pour out half (or drink it!).
+Place the can in a beer can chicken holder, on a roasting pan, or on a baking sheet.
+Lower the chicken onto the can so it stands upright.
+Just make sure you have some sort of pan underneath to catch the drippings.
+(Use butcher twine to tie the legs together and tuck the tips of the chicken wings behind the shoulder joint to help keep them in place while cooking.)

 Notes

-- Drizzle the outside of the chicken with your favorite barbecue sauce during the last few minutes of cooking time.
+- Add BBQ Sauce: Brush on your favorite barbecue sauce during the last few minutes of cooking for an extra layer of flavor.

 Nutrition